jiangych17/PPARa_GSDME_HCC_analysis/README.md

 ### Required metadata files
 - `sample_group.csv`: sample grouping information for the GSE151530 reanalysis.
 - `sample_info_FigS20.csv`: sample grouping information for the mouse CD45+ scRNA-seq analysis.
+- `bulk_sample_info_human.csv`: sample grouping information for the human bulk RNA-seq analysis.
-- `bulk_sample_info.csv`: sample grouping information for the bulk RNA-seq analysis.
+- `bulk_sample_info_mouse.csv`: sample grouping information for the mouse bulk RNA-seq analysis.

 ### Gene sets
 Gene sets used for GSEA and module-score analyses are provided in the `gene_sets/` folder where applicable.